Date:

 Cosy Powell

-Once again, we go from a roaring drive to something more sophisticated and fancy...
-To something that goes by the name of "Stargazer.".
-I'm talking, of course, about one of the greatest hits of all time.
-Rainbow.
-In general, everything about this song is great: Ronnie James Dio's performance, Ritchie Blackmore's playing and the lyrics that paint incredible stories in the imagination:
+Once again, we go from a roaring drive to something more sophisticated and fantasticalto something that goes by the name of.
+"Stargazer.".
+I'm talking, of course, about one of the most famous hits Rainbow.
+In general, everything about this song is great: Ronnie James Dio's performance, Ritchie Blackmore's playing, and the lyrics that paint incredible stories in the imagination:

 "In the heat and in the rain,